KPBX-FM: Fundraising

-The station broadcasts a mix of NPR news and entertainment, classical music and jazz.
-KPBX also airs BirdNote, a two-minute show about birds and nature, produced in Washington State.

 It is one of seven local Spokane FM radio stations heard across Canada to subscribers of the Shaw Direct satellite TV service.

+Specialty shows

+The station broadcasts a mix of NPR news and entertainment, classical music, jazz and other musical genres.
+KPBX also carries BirdNote Daily, a two-minute show about birds and nature, produced in Washington State.

-KPBX also broadcast the Washington Talking Book & Braille Library's Evergreen Radio Reading Service to blind and handicapped listeners on its 67kHz subcarrier, until the service's closure on 2014 August 15.
+KPBX had broadcast the Washington Talking Book & Braille Library's Evergreen Radio Reading Service to blind and handicapped listeners on its 67kHz subcarrier.
+With other reading services available on the internet, the KPBX service was shut down on August 15, 2014.
 KPBX was one of three major FM stations in Washington to do so; KUOW-FM in Seattle and KFAE-FM in Richland were the others.
-This service could be freely and legally listened to by the public.
-However, this required a special FM radio capable of receiving such broadcasts; it could not be received on a standard FM radio.
+This service required a special FM radio capable of receiving such broadcasts.
+It could not be received on a standard FM radio.

-The station's studio is located at 1229 N. Monroe Street; the station renovated a former fire station to relocate their offices in 2015.
+The station's studios are located at 1229 North Monroe Street.
+KPBX-FM renovated a former fire station to relocate the offices in 2015.